 A collapsed part of the roof of the West House was found in a horizontal position on the first floor during the excavation of Room 3.
 It is made up of a number of successive layers, the principal ones being the thick layer “A” (A2), consisting of gray soil and small tuff stones, and the thinner layer “B” (A2) consisting of brownish red soil and marine pebbles (Fig. 7). [Μιχαηλίδου 2001, pp.64-65].

-Properties: AP21 contains (is contained in): E18 Physical Thing

 In First Order Logic:

 A8(x) ⊃ A2(x)

+Properties: AP21 contains (is contained in): E18 Physical Thing

 A3 Stratigraphic Interface